 In general, our tours are better in quality and longer in duration which stretches your hard earned vacation dollars.
 For example, on our Misty

-Fjords tour we will land on a lake, taxi to shore and let you get out of the plane and walk around on land for approximately thirty minutes to stretch your legs and enjoy the serenity of the breathtaking scenery.
+Fjords tour we may land on a lake, taxi to shore and let you get out of the plane and walk around for approximately thirty minutes to stretch your legs and enjoy the serenity of the breathtaking scenery.
 The tours sold on the ships will land on the water but do not let you get out.
 They float three to five minutes and then take off again.
 Because we make a shore stop our tours are two hours long while the tours offered on cruise ships are an hour and fifteen minutes.
 Other tour operators may sell a two hour Misty Fjords tour which includes forty five minutes of land transfers to and from the cruise ship dock and their facility.
 Our tour to Misty Fjords is two hours not including transfers.
 We sell our tours for the actual length of the tour!

 Additionally, we have voice activated headsets which enable you to converse with us and each other during the entire flight.
 The tours sold on the ships will have you plugged into a prerecorded tape with no pilot communication possible.
 In our aircraft all seats are window seats!
 Cruise line companies charge a commission for the tours they sell on board.
 As a result those tours are often the most expensive.
 Finally, we have our reputation to uphold.
 We truly enjoy flying around this magnificent state.
 Flying in southeast Alaska is a passion and a lifestyle as much as a livelihood.
 We take pride and pleasure showing you the best that southeast Alaska has to offer!
 Michelle has been conducting and polishing her tours for over twenty years.
 In that time, many of her competitors have tried to copy her tours, thereby eliciting the sincerest form of flattery - imitation, but they cannot take her place!

 Transportation to and from the cruise ship dock and our floatplane facility is included in all tour prices.
 Our twelve